 ACT College and Career Readiness Standards

-- communicate widely shared learning goals and expectations
+- Communicate widely shared learning goals and educational expectations

-- relate test scores to the skills needed in high school and beyond
+- Relate test scores to skills that lead to success in high school and beyond

-- understand the increasing complexity of skills needed across the score ranges in English, mathematics, reading, science, and writing
+- Unpack the complex set of skills students need to develop in English, mathematics, reading, science, and writing

 ACT Aspire and the ACT measure student development of knowledge and skills in the same academic areas from grades 3 through 12.
 The scores from these assessments can help educators monitor students’ academic growth over time.

 The ACT College and Career Readiness Standards serve as a link between what students have learned and what they are ready to learn next.
 The Standards are also linked to college instruction.
 More than 40 years of research has shown that performance on the ACT is directly related to first-year college grade point average.
 ACT also conducts a regular survey of college instructors to ensure that the Standards are aligned to college-level work.

 The ACT Readiness Benchmarks for grades 8 to 11 were obtained based on the concordance analysis.
 The ACT Readiness Benchmarks for grades 3 to 7 were back-mapped based on grade 8’s concorded ACT Readiness Benchmark values, using the z-score approach.
 For those grades, the ACT Readiness Benchmarks were the ACT Aspire scores that had the same standardized scores as those for the grade 8 Benchmarks.